matthew00121/final_project/README.md

 <br/>

 ## Data Visualizations
-[Line chart](https://www.datawrapper.de/_/BKgwV/) that displays the number of students who were admitted to UC Berkeley from each ethnicity.
-Scroll over each line to see the number of admitted students from each ethnicity across the last decade.
+[Line chart](https://www.datawrapper.de/_/BKgwV/) that displays the number of students who were admitted to UC Berkeley from each race/ethnicity.
+Scroll over each line to see the number of admitted students from each race/ethnicity across the last decade.
 !['UC Berkeley's admissions by ethnicity, from 2012-2022', 'UC Berkeley's admissions by ethnicity, from 2012-2022'](/Screenshots/3.jpg)
 <br/>
 <br/>